dward2/BME547/Assignments/final_image_processor.md

 * Provide a list of available images to the client

-* Provide for the downloading of an image as requested
+* Provide for the downloading of an image from the database to the client

 * Provide any other services as needed for the client to perform its needed functions.